denyz/FADN/README.md

 The settings of all three steps are defined in a unified configuration file, which must consequently be created first.
 ### 1. Create a decorated dataset
 the decorated dataset needs to be created by converting the lidar point clouds of the raw datasets to a decorated data structure.
-The will generate the decorated_lidar folder in the dataset.
+This will generate the decorated_lidar folder in the dataset.
 To do this, execute the following command inside the docker container:
 ```
 $ cd FADN
 $ python decorating.py